-Part 5.
-Prevention and Going Forward
+Part 5: Prevention and Going Forward

-Questions 90-100 describe the prevention of osteoporosis in all age groups, talking to friends and family about osteoporosis, the future developments related to treating it, and where to go for more information, including:
+Questions 90-100 describe some of the steps used to prevent osteoporosis in all age groups, talking to friends and family about osteoporosis, the future developments related to treatment, and where to go for more information:

-- I'm worried that my daughter who is 40 will get osteoporosis.
-How can she prevent this from happening to her? - What about my granddaughter?
-She is only 16.
-Should I also worry about my grandson? - What should I tell my family about osteoporosis?
+- My daughter's friend is only 26 and has recently been diagnosed with osteoporosis as a result of being treated for endometriosis.
+Is osteoporosis reversible at her age? - I'm 60 years old.
+Is it really worth it to start exercising now?
+Will exercise at my age help prevent osteoporosis? - What should I tell my family about osteoporosis?
 Will it curtail activities with them? - Osteoporosis seems to be featured in the news almost daily.
 What are some of the future treatments?
-Are there any new drugs that are being evaluated in clinical trials for the treatment of osteoporosis? - Where should I go for more information?
-Resources include organizations, Internet Web sites, and book and journal references.
+Are there any new drugs that are being evaluated in clinical trials for the treatment of osteoporosis?